Archdiocese of Gaeta: Post-Napoleonic Italy

-In 1806, Gaeta was occupied by French forces under the command of General Massena, who had been sent to install Napoleon's brother Joseph as King of Naples.
+In 1806, Gaeta was occupied by French forces under the command of General Masséna, who had been sent to install Napoleon's brother Joseph as King of Naples.
 The title of Duke of Gaeta was assigned to Joseph Bonaparte's minister of finance, Charles Gaudin.
 French laws were applied to the kingdom, which, among other things, meant the abolition of the mendicant Orders, and the reassignment of their churches and convents to civic purposes.
 The French were driven out in 1815.

-Following the defeat and deportation of Napoleon, the Congress of Vienna, and the return of Pope Pius VII from imprisonment in France, it became necessary to restore good order in the Church, and to revise the terms of previous concordats with various European powers.
+Following the defeat and exile of Napoleon, the Congress of Vienna, and the return of Pope Pius VII from imprisonment in France, it became necessary to restore good order in the Church, and to revise the terms of previous concordats with various European powers.
 The Kingdom of Naples proved a difficult case, since its ruler refused to acknowledge the feudal overlordship of the papacy over southern Italy and Sicily.
 Finally, after changing its name to "The Kingdom of the Two Sicilies" and repudiating the old feudal subordination, a concordat was signed with King Ferdinand on 16 February 1818, which was ratified by Pope Pius VII on 7 March 1818.
 Among other items, it was agreed that the reduction in the number of dioceses, which had been promised in the Concordat of 1741, would actually be carried out.
 On the same day, in a separate document, the King of the Two Sicilies was granted the privilege of nominating all of the archbishops and bishops of the kingdom.

 On 27 June 1818 Pius VII, signed the bull "De Utiliori", which carried out the terms of the reorganization of dioceses agreed to in the Concordat.
 The cathedral church of Fondi was suppressed, and its city and diocese were permanently added and aggregated to the diocese of Gaeta.

 Like other capitals in Europe, Rome experienced the pain of revolution in the spring of 1848.
 Several times, Pius IX was offered the leadership of the movement for the unification of Italy, but each time he refused.
 On 15 November 1848, Count Pellegrino Rossi, Pius IX's Minister of the Interior was assassinated.
 During the night of 24 November, Pius fled from Rome in the disguise of a simple priest.
 On 29 November, he took up residence in Gaeta, in the Kingdom of the Two Sicilies, where he lived until the following summer.
 On December 31, 1848, Pius IX raised the diocese to archiepiscopal rank, but without suffragans; the change was purely honorary.
 On 9 February 1849, the Pope was deposed from his political office as sovereign of the Papal States and Rome, since he had abandoned his station.
 He departed Gaeta for Naples on 4 September 1849.